About renewable natural gas

 What about renewable hydrogen?

-There is also the ability to create renewable hydrogen from wind and solar energy that would otherwise go to waste — and distribute that into the pipeline network.
+There is also the ability to create renewable hydrogen made through the power to gas process from wind and solar energy that would otherwise go to waste — and distribute that into the pipeline network.
 In fact, a team of Pacific Northwest public and private organizations have signed a memorandum of understanding to explore the development of what would be one of the largest renewable hydrogen production facilities in North America.

 Oregon rulemaking for SB 98 wraps up, allowing NW Natural to deliver renewable energy to customers